Support Centre

 8.6.
 Right to data portability

-The current PIPA does not recognize the right to data portability.
-However, the 2023 Amendments expressly provide for data subjects' rights to their data portability (the provisions on the right to data portability are expected to take effect sometime after March 15, 2024).
+The PIPA expressly provides for data subjects' rights to their data portability (the provisions on the right to data portability were expected to take effect sometime after March 15, 2024, but the exact effective date has not been determined yet).

 • the personal data must have been: